JSBmanD/docs/pages/emails/salesforce-v2.md

 ## Setup

-!!! caution "Sender Authentication"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Sender Authentication",
-    You must have the <notranslate>**Sender Authentication Package**</notranslate> activated and host your DNS Settings instead of delegating the domain to Salesforce.
+  "body": "You must have the <notranslate>**Sender Authentication Package**</notranslate> activated and host your DNS Settings instead of delegating the domain to Salesforce.
-    If you've already delegated your domain to Salesforce, please ask your account manager to change domain settings and send your DNS settings.
+  If you've already delegated your domain to Salesforce, please ask your account manager to change domain settings and send your DNS settings."
+}
+[/block]

 ### Prerequisites